Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Jigs and soft plastic lures can be used to catch red drum.
 These lures are quite effective and a cost-friendly option compared to live baits.

 There are many kinds of fish you can catch on Long Island, New York.
-The best bait for surf fishing will depend on the time of year and species you're targeting but the best bait is bunker fished on the bottom for big stripers.
+The best bait for Long Island will depend on the time of year and species you're targeting but the best bait is bunker fished on the bottom for big stripers.
 You can also use chunks of mackerel to target stripers and it's almost as good.

 Of course, if you don't want to use live or cut bait, you can use artificial lures like jigs and soft plastics to target stripers, bluefish, and weakfish.